-Eye catching is an understatement when you’re talking about this Colorful Candy Grapes) that taste so delightfully tangy whether you use fresh or frozen grapes!
+Eye-catching is an understatement when you're talking about these fun Jello Grapes (Colorful Candy Grapes) that taste so delightfully tangy whether you use fresh or frozen grapes!
 The rainbow frosted grapes are so easy to make, and a great project to do in the kitchen for kids of all ages!
 Plus, you only need a few ingredients!

-This was originally inspired by a Pinterest image, and we’ve seen many more since.
-On Pinterest, this style of gelatin coated candied grapes can be found as Frosted Grapes, Sour Patch Grapes, Glitter Grapes and the Candy or Candied Grapes that we refer to them as here.
+This was originally inspired by a Pinterest image, and we've seen many more since.
+On Pinterest, this style of gelatin-coated candied grapes can be found as Frosted Grapes, Sour Patch Grapes, Glitter Grapes, and the Jello, Candy, or Candied Grapes that my family and I refer to them as here.

 They're so colorful and appetizing that we just had to try them out.
 We made these colorfully fun grapes for my daughter's class at school, and what a hit they were!!

 We have also had great fun and success with my colorful Crack Grapes!
 Made with crushed candy that is rolled into a candy syrup coating over the grapes, be sure to try them too!!

 - Grapes - One 2-3 pound bag of seedless grapes.
 I used green grapes, but you can use your favorite kind!